Hcmwebs/sunnysideAgency/README.md

 - I learnt more about picture element and had a lot of fun when all seemed to work well.

--I am happy with my evolution with SVG images.
+- I am happy with my evolution with SVG images.

 - I am getting more deeper into sass.